Volunteering at The Centre for Computing History

 We understand that your time is valuable so offering to volunteer for us is something we really do appreciate.

 Whether you live locally or far away we have a number of activities that would really help move the museum forward.
-We are an 'inclusive' organisation and really want to create 'jobs' for anyone regardless of their capabilities.
+We are an inclusive organisation and really want to create opportunities for anyone, regardless of their capabilities.

 The Centre divides new volunteers into four teams.
 Once a new volunteer has bedded in, there will be the opportunity to create a more customised role, but we ask all new volunteers who aren't applying for a specific task to join one of our teams.
 Be aware, though, that we may not be able to take you on immediately.

 Education: During the weekdays, many school groups come to the Centre to participate in tours and workshops.
 Quite often we need help with setting up the classroom and lunch area and with shepherding students through the galleries.
 If you have enough experience, you can also help as teaching assistants during school activities.
 We’d love it if volunteers could one day lead tours and workshops, but for now all assistance is good.
 If you enjoy working with children and young adults and are available on weekdays, this is a good role for you.